EIFA International School London

-EIFA is a school for children aged 24 months to 18 years old, from Early childhood to Key Stage 5.
-Its curriculum is accredited by the Mission Laïque Française and the French National Ministry of Education and it is overseen by the French Ministry of Foreign Affairs.
+EIFA is a school for children from Pre-Nursery to Year 9.
+Its curriculum is accredited by the Mission Laïque Française and the French National Ministry of Education and it is overseen by the French National Ministry of Education.
 EIFA is inspected by OFSTED and the French Inspecteur des Ecoles du Ministère de l’Education Nationale.
-EIFA prepares its pupils for the IGCSE, the French Brevet (DNB) and the International Baccalaurate® (IB) Exams.

-EIFA has two locations situated in Central London, catering for local and international families.
-There is one school building on Portland Place, London and one on Duchess Street, London, all located in Marylebone.
+EIFA is situated in Marylebone, London, catering for local and international families.

 History

 EIFA opened its doors in January 2013 in a temporary building situated at 55 Harley Street, London.
 Its first pupil intake was 23 children from Nursery to Year 6.
 The school then moved in May 2013 into its current building at 36 Portland Place, London.
 By September 2013, the school grew to 130 pupils.
 In September 2015, EIFA expanded its offering to a Senior School from Year 7 to Year 11, then housed again in a temporary building at 126 Harley Street, London.
 The Senior School was then moved in April 2016 to its current premises in Duchess House.
 With the addition of the IB Diploma Programme, the Senior School goes up to Year 13.

 EIFA extended its offering to a day nursery in September 2016 and named it “Little EIFA”.
 The 36 Portland Place premises is home to Little EIFA.